 Channel #2: Twitter

 Twitter is all about rapid communication and is aptly termed as a “micro-blogging site.”

-65% of marketers leverage Twitter for B2C social media marketing.
+65% of marketers leverage Twitter as part of their B2C marketing strategy.
 Known for tweeting short messages, it is an ideal platform for engaging consumers with a series of tweets, retweets, and hashtags.

-Many brands use Twitter to provide effective customer care solutions over social media and building customer loyalty.
+Many brands use Twitter to provide effective customer care solutions and building customer loyalty.